How many candidates are standing in the General Election?

 The Alba Party, which had two MPs in the last Westminster parliament, has candidates in 19 seats in Scotland.

-In Northern Ireland, the SDLP and the Alliance Party are contesting every one of the 18 seats, while the UUP has candidates in 17, the DUP in 16 and Sinn Fein in 14.
+In Northern Ireland, the Alliance Party is contesting every one of the 18 seats up for grabs, while the SDLP and UUP both have candidates in 17 seats, the DUP in 16 and Sinn Fein in 14.

 – What about some of the smaller, less well-known parties – which ones have the most candidates?